Long pants and a hoodie sweatshirt on a 95-degree day?

 Should You Kill Honeybees?

-There’s one huge caveat to this advice: Don’t kill bees.
+There’s one huge caveat to this advice: Don’t kill honeybees.

-If you actually have a honeybee hive rather than a wasp’s or hornet’s nest, you should call a beekeeper, who will likely be happy to take the bees off your hands.
+If you actually have a honeybee hive rather than a wasp’s or hornet’s nest (or other kind of bee hive), you should call a beekeeper, who will likely be happy to take the bees off your hands.
 They might to do it for free, since they benefit from having more bees in their stock.

 If the beehive is difficult to get to (in a wall, for example), the beekeeper will likely ask for (and deserve) a removal fee.
 Far better to pay a beekeeper to do it right than an exterminator to do it halfway (and a beekeeper in the comments says an old hive with dead bees actually smells quite attractive to more bees…so an exterminator is only a temporary solution anyway.)